Mont Blanc Massif

-About the photo, colors and contrast are absolutely natural, just straight out of camera.
+My concern was to keep colors and contrast absolutely natural, just straight out of camera.

 From left to the right you can see:

-Aiguille de Triolet, Aiguille de Talèfre, Aiguille de Leschaux, Aiguille de l'M, Aiguille de la République, Les Grands Charmoz, Aiguille du Grépon, Bec d'Oiseau, Aiguille de Blaitière, Aiguille des Ciseaux, Aiguille du Fou, Pointe Lépiney, Dent du Caiman, Dent du Crocodile, Aiguille du Plan, Rognon du Plan, Col du Plan, Aiguille du Midi, Col du Midi, Mont Blanc du Tacul, Mont Maudit, Mont Blanc summit (4.810 m), Dôme du Goûter.
+Aiguille Verte, Aiguille de Triolet, Aiguille de Talèfre, Aiguille de Leschaux, Aiguille de l'M, Aiguille de la République, Les Grands Charmoz, Aiguille du Grépon, Bec d'Oiseau, Aiguille de Blaitière, Aiguille des Ciseaux, Aiguille du Fou, Pointe Lépiney, Dent du Caiman, Dent du Crocodile, Aiguille du Plan, Rognon du Plan, Col du Plan, Aiguille du Midi, Col du Midi, Mont Blanc du Tacul.

 Glacier des Nantillons, Glacier de Blaitière, Glacier des Pèlerins, Glacier des Bossons.